Drake

 ◆ CalcRotationMatrixInBodyFrame()

-Returns the rotation matrix R_BF that relates body frame B to this frame F (B is the body frame to which this frame F is attached).
+Returns the rotation matrix R_LF that relates link frame L to this frame F (L is the LinkFrame of the Link (RigidBody) to which this frame F is attached).

 Note